replon/rexearch/README.md

 - `SEARCH_MODE.SEPARATED` : Default mode.
 Search one by one.
 - `SEARCH_MODE.UNIFIED` : This mode internally merge the regular expressions with '|' and run a single search.
 The result should be the same with the default.
+- `SEARCH_MODE.MULTI_THREAD` : This mode creates threads for each rule and run concurrently.

+*Note - In many cases, the default(separated) mode is faster than others because of handling time.*

 ## Updates